The council unanimously voted Tuesday night on a plan to to work with the federal government to establish a shelter at the sprawling facility.

 "As an immigrant, I know how important it is to support all people, especially children - and I am proud to support our country in this important work."

-Garcia says the Long Beach City Council is expected to approve the measure Tuesday and children could begin arriving as early as next week.
+Garcia said Monday children could begin arriving as early as next week.